RFP ASAP: 4 Steps to Launching a Smooth Benefits Broker RFP Process

 Why should I RFP now?

 Benefits have taken on a new level of importance.
 But we don’t have to tell you that — you’ve probably heard it yourself from your employees.
-In the Great Resignation, 43% of employees cited benefits as a reason they left their jobs.
+43% of employees who left their jobs in 2021 cited benefits as a reason for their departure.

 Plus, the benefits landscape is changing by the day.
 Every year, hundreds of new vendors are bringing innovative solutions to the table.
 It’s moving too fast for one HR leader to keep up with it.